RMSLowside/rmslow/Drawings/PandL/README.md

 ### What:
-Design and build a Pedigree and Lineage service that records and stores the lineage of a document.
+- Design and build a Pedigree and Lineage service that records and stores the lineage of an object.
-Review design with IMS Technical Directors and PM before beginning development Seek security approval if needed.
+- Review design with IMS Technical Directors and PM before beginning development
+- Seek security approval if needed.
+Deployed to Production